Playground

 The API key dropdown shows every active key within your scope: personal keys, org keys you administer, and team-shared keys you can access.
 Pick the one you want the request to bill against.
 If you don't have any active keys yet, an inline prompt links you to the API Keys page to create one.

-Three pills sit above the form: Single, Proxy, Browser.
+A top Mode row toggles between Auto and the manual engines.
+When Auto is selected, the form switches to the minimal Auto surface (URL plus validate plus a few knobs).
+When you switch off Auto, three pills appear: Single, Proxy, Browser.
 Switching pills swaps which fields are visible and which engine the request hits.
 The current selection is preserved when you reload the page.

 Single Fast HTTP fetch.
-Best first pick for any URL.
+Best first pick for a known host.

 Proxy Same fetch with automatic proxy rotation.
 Use when Single keeps getting blocked.